Nasopharyngeal (Upper Throat) Cancer: Staging and Treatment

 • Internal radiation therapy: A radioactive source is placed inside the body, in or near the tumor.
 This is called brachytherapy or implant therapy.
 This type of radiation is often only used when oral cavity, lip, and oropharyngeal cancer has come back.

 Because radiation can affect nearby tissues, there are many potential side effects of radiation for head and neck cancers.
-Talk with your care team about which type of radiation, if any, you will receive and the potential side effects.
+Talk with your care team about which type of radiation, if any, you will have and the side effects that may happen.

 Chemotherapy